BenLuchkiw/CharraEngine/README.md

 # CharraEngine

-This is my attempt to make a vulkan based renderer, currently I am working towards a functional GUI system, currently it is win32 only but I intend on making it work for linux as well.
+This is my attempt to make a vulkan based renderer, currently I am working towards a functional GUI system.
+At this point only windows has support, but I am trying to keep it easy to port to another system.

+# TODO

+## GUI

+This is my current structure plan, very likely to change or be scrapped entireley.

+* Containers

+...Containers will hold relative and absolute locations on the screen, lists of components, data about layering/stacking of nearby containers, and cannot store other containers.
+...Basically just subdivisions of screenspace.

+* Components
+...Components will be sorted based on whether they are active, or passive.
+Active and passive components can be abstracted into buttons, scrollbars, tabs, etc...
+Both types will store absolute and relative position data within containers.
+...Active components will store listeners, conditionals, and actions.
+...Passive components will store text, images, and any other data.

+using containers to keep small groups of containers separate can hopefully reduce redundant state checking, as well as making repositioning components easier.